WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * Update Genetic extraction script
 * Run regression in Python instead of R - check correspondence

+KW: Excited to see some of this code next week! :rocket: :star2:

 #### Where do you need help from Kirstie?

 * Decide direction on data schemas and ontologies - joint meeting with SAW and KAW?
+  * KW: Yes - lets have that meeting
 * Check structure of presentation
+  * KW: Go "public engagement" level for the epilepsy part - folks will really enjoy that - and then make sure you include a mocked up patient record to demonstrate what you're extracting data from and why that's quite tough :smile:

 #### Any other topics

 * Presentation on data schemas and ontologies
   * ILAE Big data and Open data task force
     * Bio portal: epilepsy and seizure ontology
   * OHDSI
     * OHDSI Athena
     * SNOMED CT
     * ICD-10
     * Kim et al. (2020) - epilepsy and OHDSI
 * Automated MRI retrieval

 ### Date: 21 September 2020